 Kilgour had already written music for Ann Dewey’s contemporary dance piece, Flicker, which was performed by Spinning Sun Dance Company and toured through New Zealand in 2008 and 2009.
 He added the soundtrack to Bridget Sutherland’s film about sculptor Anish Kapoor, Infinity on Trial - The Making of Dismemberment Site I, in 2013.

-2013 also found him onstage at WOMAD in New Plymouth in March, and playing in Dunedin, Christchurch and Wellington.
-He found time that year to release a 7-inch single of ‘Christopher Columbus’ on Merge Records, backed with 'Shifting Sands'.
+2013 also found him onstage at WOMAD in New Plymouth in March and playing in Dunedin, Christchurch and Wellington.
+He found the time that year to release a 7-inch single of ‘Christopher Columbus’ on Merge Records, backed with 'Shifting Sands'.